 DU graduate students are eligible for two types of aid:

 To apply for federal aid and certain types of institutional need-based aid, a student must complete the Free Application for Federal Student Aid (FAFSA).
-Only U.S. citizens, permanent residents and eligible noncitizens can submit a FAFSA.
+Only U.S. citizens, permanent residents and eligible non-citizens can submit a FAFSA.
 International students are not eligible.

-Each academic year approximately 30% of financial aid applications are selected by the U.S. Department of Education for review.
+The FAFSA is available on October 1st each year and is submitted online.
+The University of Denver’s school code is 001371.
+Applicants and students are encouraged to submit the FAFSA by the March 15th priority deadline every year.
+Approximately 30% of financial aid applications are selected by the U.S. Department of Education for review.
 This process of review is known as verification.
-If a student is selected for verification, a comment will appear on the SAR.
-In addition, the Office of Financial Aid will send an email to a new student’s FAFSA email address or a continuing student’s University of Denver account requesting verification documentation.
+If a student is selected for verification, Financial Aid will send an email to the student requesting additional documentation.